ml5js/ml5-next-gen/CONTRIBUTING.md

 ## API Implementation Guideline

-This guideline provides a high-level concept of what the ml5 library's API should look like, serving as a reference to keep the ml5 interface consistent and accessible to the users.
+This guideline provides a high-level concept of what the ml5 library's API should look like, serving as a reference to keep the ml5 interface consistent and friendly.

 (Temporary note: This section does not fully reflect the current interface of the library, but rather proposes an ideal interface for future ml5.)